Tweed Regional Indoor Sports Facility - Feasibility Study

-The Project Reference Group (PRG) has been set up to help guide the planning and development of the Tweed Regional Indoor Sports and Aquatic Centre.
-The group brings together community representatives and stakeholders to make sure the facility reflects local needs and supports informed decision-making by Tweed Shire Council.
+The Project Reference Group (PRG) has been established to guide the planning and development of the Tweed Regional Indoor Sports and Aquatic Centre.
+The group brings together community members and stakeholders to ensure the facility meets local needs and supports informed decision-making by Tweed Shire Council.

-The PRG Expression of Interest (EOI) process has now closed, and the group is ready to go.
-You can check out the group members’ biographies on the right side of this page.
+The PRG Expression of Interest (EOI) process is now closed, and the group has been formed.
+You can view the biographies of the group members on the right side of this page.

 What is the Project Reference Group?